 If you got your license before 2014, good news.
 You have to take fewer hours than those who are newer to the industry.

-You’re still required to take five hours focusing on law and ethics for your license type, but beyond that, you have a reduced hourly requirement.
-The Florida Statute governing your continuing education requirements says, “A licensee who has been licensed for 6 or more years must also complete a minimum of 15 hours of elective continuing education every 2 years.”
+You’re still required to take four hours focusing on law and ethics for your license type, but beyond that, you have a reduced hourly requirement.
+The Florida Statute governing your continuing education requirements says, “A licensee who has been licensed for 6 or more years must also complete a minimum of 16 hours of elective continuing education every 2 years.”
 In other words, while people who’ve had their insurance license for fewer than six years need to take 24 hours during each renewal cycle, you only need to take 20 total hours.

 If you’re not sure how many hours you’ve completed during this renewal period, you can head to the states MyProfile page.
 Log in using your information and click “CE Status.”